ubeysaab/FullStackDevelopment__2024/SASS/README.md

 ## Important Notes
-**The order of imports in the main file does matter and should be :**
-1. Variables & Functions : things gonna be usually over and over again

-2. Base & Layout Stuff :  reset styles , top level styles  , grid system , media queries

-3. Colors : to generate classes like for backgrounds or text colors they're gonna use variables and maybe functions

-4. Components : (button, card ,navbar,etc..)

-5. Utilities : (margin,padding,border,opacity) classes

 **We don't ever want to hard code stuff because then it makes updating  things later harder  so make every thing depend on variables**